erazlogo/obsidian-history-vault/readme.md

 ### Search and sort your notes by source fields

 Sort your research notes and literature notes by fields dynamically, with [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
+For text fields, this is a case-sensitive phrase search.
+Enter dates as YYYY-MM-DD.
+Enter tag as `#tag`.
+Enter exact field title and asc/desc to change sort order.
+The default sort in my case is by start-date, ascending, but you can search by any field included in the table.

 ![Alt Text](https://publish-01.obsidian.md/access/36bec6aea73b5930cec9761dd7c60012/00%20meta/attachments/search%20research%20notes.gif)